RECOVERY AND TRANSITIONAL HOUSING

 Beacon House employs two live-in resident managers, one senior resident manager, a life skills coach, a case manager with a master’s degree in social work, in addition to our administrative staff.

-We are the next step on the recovery continuum of care after an individual has received acute inpatient detox and/or has completed a 28-day chemical dependency residential treatment program or an equivalent while incarcerated.
-Most of our clients come from The Brook Hospital, Centerstone’s Addiction Recovery Center, (ARC), Recovery Works, Our Lady of Peace, and Landmark, Home Incarceration Program (HIP), Drug Court and Jefferson County Jail.
+We are the next step on the recovery continuum of care after men have completed inpatient treatment or an equivalent while incarcerated.
+Most of our clients come from The Brook Hospital, Landmark, Praxis, Seven Counties, Recovery Works, Peace Hospital, Wooded Glen, Drug Court, and LMDC.

-We provide shelter with wraparound services for treatment, case management, and employment.
+We provide recovery housing with wraparound services to support Substance Use Disorder (SUD) treatment, case management, and life skills development and employment.

-Our daily programming includes intensive outpatient treatment (IOP), individual and family counseling at The Morton Center, access to a psychiatrist and general healthcare provider with specialization in addictions, a Vivitrol program, life skills course, weekly case management meeting, daily 12-step meetings, meetings with sponsor and in-house mentor program, community meetings and organized volunteer/service work.
+Our daily programming includes intensive outpatient treatment (IOP), individual and family counseling, access to a psychiatrist and general healthcare provider with specialization in addictions, a Vivitrol program, life skills course, weekly case management meeting, daily 12-step meetings, an in-house mentor program, community meetings and organized volunteerism in the community.

-The Beacon House differs from most models in the region because we blend the social model of organizations like The Healing Place with the clinical treatment services of a Behavioral Health Service Organization (BHSO).
-Transitional Living, Sober Living, and Halfway Houses fall on a spectrum of structure, accountability and recovery services.
-Some halfway houses offer shelter a sober living environment only, while others have property, visitation and employment restrictions and treatment requirements.
-Each recovery residence has a different model, and learning about their culture and services will help you choose the right one.
+The Beacon House differs from most recovery housing in the region by providing a high level of support, structure, and accountability, while still allowing residents to maintain employment and develop and maintain connections in the larger community.
+Additionally, we blend the social model with clinical treatment services to give residents access to a variety of recovery support services.
+Recovery housing falls on a spectrum of structure, accountability and recovery services.
+Some recovery houses offer shelter and a sober living environment only, while others have property, visitation and employment restrictions and treatment requirements.
+Each recovery residence has a different level of support, and learning about their culture and services will help you choose the right one.

-We bridge the gap between acute treatment/incarceration and returning home by providing shelter and treatment to help create not only sober men but productive and engaged citizens.
+We bridge the gap between acute treatment or incarceration and returning home by providing housing, peer support, and treatment to help men transition to independent living in long-term recovery.